hardbyte/paillier.js/README.md

   - [ ] in-browser tests ([crypto-browserify](https://github.com/dominictarr/crypto-browserify) may come in handy)

-# Paillier
+## Paillier Cryptosystem

 The homomorphic properties of the paillier crypto system are:

-Encrypted numbers can be multiplied by a non encrypted scalar.
+* Encrypted numbers can be multiplied by a non encrypted scalar.
-Encrypted numbers can be added together.
+* Encrypted numbers can be added together.
-Encrypted numbers can be added to non encrypted scalars.
+* Encrypted numbers can be added to non encrypted scalars.